jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Intro/task.md

       |                                ^^^^^^^
 ```

 By adding the `move` keyword before the closure, we force the closure to take ownership of the values it’s using rather than allowing Rust to infer that it should borrow the values.
-The modification to Listing 16-3 shown in Listing 16-5 will compile and run as we intend:
+The modification to that code shown in the code snippet below will compile and run as we intend:

 ```rust
     use std::thread;